thienphung/invoiceninja/docs/mobile_apps.rst

 The Invoice Ninja iPhone and Android applications allows a user to connect to their self-hosted Invoice Ninja web application.

-..
-TIP:: If you're unable to access the Android app store you can download the APK here: https://download.invoiceninja.com/apk

 Connecting your to your self-hosted invoice ninja installation requires a couple of easy steps.

 Web App configuration